What you'll need

 Tip: If you prefer to see the underlying code alongside the visual representation of the page, select View > Split Vertically.
 To revert to splitting the Document window horizontally, select the same option again.
 The View menu also lets you choose which side Live View should be on.
 Drag the bar separating Code and Live Views to adjust their relative sizes.
 Dreamweaver remembers your settings automatically.

-Now that you have finished defining your site, and created two blank web pages, you can start adding content to them by following Part 2: Add and format text content.
+Now that you have finished defining your site, and created two blank web pages, you can start adding content to them.